 Trauma therapy is an umbrella term for different kinds of therapies.
 While some therapists specialize in certain types of psychotherapy

-Many therapists can use a trauma-informed approach with certain techniques, but some modalities lend themselves more to the sensitivity of trauma survivors than others.
+Many therapists can use a trauma-informed approach with certain therapeutic approaches, but some modalities lend themselves more to the sensitivity of trauma survivors than others.
 There isn’t a specific modality for trauma therapy that works for everyone, so it often depends on what someone's goals are.
 For instance, if your therapeutic goal involves changing your thought and behavior patterns, you might consider trying out cognitive behavioral therapy (CBT).

 One of the most important things psychological trauma survivors can do before disclosing their stories in a therapy session is to pay attention to what their body is telling them.
 If a certain sound or thought makes your heart beat faster and your vision blurry, for instance, you might want to pay attention to how your nervous system is reacting to that trigger.
-Common symptoms of trauma include: intrusive memories, avoidance, negative changes in thinking and mood, and changes in physical and emotional reactions, which includes behaviors like trouble sleeping, trouble concentrating, and irritability.
+Common symptoms of trauma include: intrusive memories, avoidance, negative changes in thinking and mood, and changes in physical and emotional reactions.
+Physical and emotional reactions can manifest as trouble sleeping, trouble concentrating, and irritability.

 Know that your traumatic event or experience isn’t your fault.
-Even childhood trauma can affect adults through experiences, such as panic attacks, flashbacks or dissociation that can impact attachment styles and emotional regulation.
-Working through, or even naming past traumas, can bring about new memories, symptoms, or associations, but it's important to remember that your experiences and posttraumatic symptoms are not reflections of you or any decision you made.
+Even childhood trauma can affect adults through experiences, such as panic attacks, flashbacks, or dissociation.
+These experiences can impact your attachment styles and emotional regulation.
+Working through, or even naming past traumas, can bring about new memories, symptoms, or associations.
+As you begin the work, it's important to remember that your experiences and posttraumatic symptoms are not reflections of you or any decision you made.

-When looking for a trauma-trained therapist, you might come across a few different healing techniques and treatment approaches: eye movement desensitization and reprocessing (EMDR) and Prolonged Exposure (PE) therapy.
+When looking for a trauma-trained therapist, you might come across treatment approaches such as eye movement desensitization and reprocessing (EMDR) and prolonged exposure (PE) therapy.
 EMDR is described as "a structured therapy that encourages the patient to briefly focus on the trauma memory while simultaneously experiencing bilateral stimulation (typically eye movements),” according to the American Psychological Association.
-Through this process, the goal is to reduce "vividness and emotion associated with the trauma memories."
-Prolonged Exposure (PE), otherwise known as exposure therapy, involves being gradually exposed to trauma-related memories, feelings and situations by facing a fear we’ve been avoiding: "A person presumably learns that the trauma-related memories and cues are not dangerous and do not need to be avoided."
+The goal through this process is to reduce "vividness and emotion associated with the trauma memories."
+Prolonged Exposure (PE), otherwise known as exposure therapy, involves being gradually exposed to trauma-related memories, feelings and situations by facing a fear we’ve been avoiding.
+A person learns that trauma-related memories and cues do not need to be avoided because they are no longer dangerous.
 Both of these evidence-based treatments have helped many people work with their Post-Traumatic Stress Disorder (PTSD) and generalized trauma.